 So, my name's Josh.
 My friends call me Cheese.
 I run twolofbees.com with my wonderful partner Miriam, where we hope that our artwork brings a smile or two to people's faces.
 I'm a Free Software enthusiast and have contributed code and graphics to Neverball.
 I run the Tasmanian Linux Users Group meetings in Launceston (Australia), and I was on the organising committee for linux.conf.au 2009.
 I've also given talks to OCLUG in Ottawa (Canada).
 I have six guitars, a keyboard, a flute, a harmonica, a set of bongos, and play all of them very badly.
 I tend to write about things in Long Winded Fashion when they excite me.
 Currently I'm excited about interviewing people working on projects relating to Free/Open Source communities.
 I've worked on several Half-Life mods in the past and have a couple of work-in-progress games that I'm hoping to find time to complete soon.
 My first computer was an Amiga 500, and I suffer heavily from Amiga Users Syndrome to this day.
 My kingdom for a line break.

-The statistics above update daily and provide insight into how well articles, downloads, videos, images and other content you post is affecting the popularity of your member.
+The statistics above update daily and provide insight into how well articles, files, videos, images and other content you post is affecting the popularity of your member.
 If you wish to track these statistics on your homepage, blog, facebook or even in news and forum posts here, please use the following embed code: